Healthy Granola

 5 from 27 votes

 This healthy granola recipe uses wholesome ingredients to make the perfect nutty, crunchy granola.
-Perfect for a midday snack or addition to your breakfast table!
+It's perfect for a midday snack or addition to your breakfast.
+Watch the video below to see how I make it in my kitchen!

 Servings: 8 servings